EPA Methylene Chloride Ban: What You Need To Know

 • Recordkeeping

 By early May 2029, the use of methylene chloride across various industries will be prohibited.
 The precise deadlines for regulatory compliance may vary slightly from organization to organization, based on the condition of DCM use.
 Ultimately, however, all affected organizations must comply.
+This will also include mandatory employee DCM exposure monitoring with an initial deadline of May 5, 2025.

 Various timelines for different classes of methylene chloride users can be found in the EPA’s “A Guide to Complying with the 2024 Methylene Chloride Regulation Under the Toxic Substances Control Act (TSCA),” but this document can be long and complex.